Deploy Resume Parsing with Streamlit

 The Application Code (app.py)

-Create an app.py file in the same directory as your scripts/ folder.
+We create an app.py file in the same directory as our scripts/ folder.

 Architecture diagram showing separation of frontend UI in app.py from backend LLM logic in scripts/llm.py